nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: How `reminder` executes

-**Alternative 1 (current choice)** : provide integer as an input argument
+**Alternative 1 (current choice)** : provide an integer as an input argument
 * Pros: Faster to type as compared to date in a particular format.
-* Cons: More cases to consider when parsing the commmand.
+* Cons: More cases to consider when parsing the command.

 **Alternative 2** : provide a date in the format of YYYY-MM-DD as input
 * Pros: Easier to compare between items as the input date can be used to create an `expiryDate` object